Rupenieks/Speak.IO/README.md

 # Speak.io
-Speak.io is a platform for discussion.
+https://speakiofyp.herokuapp.com/login (If site is unused, then it might take a few seconds to bootup) Speak.io is a platform for discussion.
 Users are able to create their own chat rooms or join someone elses, based on any topic they wish to engage in.
 This application provides both voice chat and text for large groups.